 Borrow money responsibly: Installment loans versus credit cards

 Credit card companies make it hard, on purpose, for consumers to understand how much money their credit cards are really costing them.
 Credit cards offer a lot of freedom on the surface.
 But often, the easier it is to get a credit card, the harder it is to pay off the credit card debt.
 If you need money now, you’ll be glad later if you borrow money responsibly.
-Borrowing responsibly involves the wise use of alternative forms of financing, such as installment loans, a short-term loan or guaranteed loan.
+Borrowing responsibly involves the wise use of alternative forms of financing, such as installment loans, a short-term loan or loan.

 Credit card confusion